-“Brian has perfect pitch for sound levels between dialogue and music, remarkable creativity with sound design, an unusual respect for the power of silence, a fierce intellect that allows him to ‘get’ the content of the film and exceptional mastery of all the technical skills required to execute his vision of what each scene requires,” says Whitney.
+“Brian has perfect pitch for sound levels between dialogue and music and remarkable creativity with sound design.
+He has an unusual respect for the power of silence, a fierce intellect that allows him to ‘get’ the content of the film, and exceptional mastery of all the technical skills required to execute his vision of what each scene requires,” says Whitney.

-Quill sound designed and mixed broadcast, theatrical and Director’s Cut versions of Forgiveness in stereo and 5.1 surround sound.
+Quill sound designed and mixed broadcast, theatrical, and Director’s Cut versions of Forgiveness in stereo and 5.1 surround sound.
 Granted the creative freedom to underscore the film’s heavy themes with creative sound design, Quill helped to further deepen the impact of each account.

 From Forgiveness Part I to Part II, Quill calibrated his approach to the subtle change in tone.
-“I tried to give each night its own sound, since it goes from these very personal stories of people like Terri Jentz and Kathy Power to these different points of view on these much larger experiences in Part II,” he describes.
+“I tried to give each night its own sound.
+It goes from these very personal stories of people like Terri Jentz and Kathy Power to these different points of view on these much larger experiences in Part II,” he describes.